bradh352/ansible-role-service-cloudstack/README.md

   created, and the users within will be added to the project.
 Groups listed here do *not* need to also be added to `groups_allowed`.
 This also allows groups to be matched using fnmatch() patterns, such as `cs_*`.
+- `cloudstack_saml_network_groups`: Dictionary of Network ID to group mappings.
+  The network ID is the UUID in Cloudstack, the group name is the IdP group name.
+Each member of the group will be granted access to the given network.
+  This can be used for things like L2 Networks.
+E.g.:
+  `"783536ad-c803-40c6-bc10-93d6ba112083": "Software Engineering"`
 - `cloudstack_saml_attr_username`: LDAP attribute for username, defaults to `uid`.
 - `cloudstack_saml_attr_fname`: LDAP attribute for first name, defaults to